 Single Close Construction Loans in Charleston, SC

 Charleston, South Carolina, often called the Holy City, is a vibrant coastal city known for its historic charm, cultural richness, and booming real estate market.
 Whether you’re drawn to the cobblestone streets of downtown Charleston or the modern developments in North Charleston, building your dream home in this region is an exciting prospect.
 A single close construction loan offers a streamlined and cost-effective way to finance the construction of your new home and transition seamlessly into a permanent mortgage.
 Unlike traditional construction loans that require separate loans and multiple closings, a single close construction loan combines both the construction and long-term mortgage into one loan, simplifying the financing process.
-In this article, Bob Fabian with GO Mortgage explores the ins and outs of single close construction loans in Charleston, SC, to help you navigate the path to your new home.
+In this article, Bob Fabian explores the ins and outs of single close construction loans in Charleston, SC, to help you navigate the path to your new home.

 What Is a Single Close Construction Loan?